Péter Gulyás

-Péter Gulyás (born 4 March 1984) is former a Hungarian handballer who played for MVM Veszprém KC and for the Hungarian national team.
+Péter Gulyás (born 4 March 1984) is former a Hungarian handballer who played for Telekom Veszprém and for the Hungarian national team.

 He took part in an Olympic Games (2012), two European Championships (2008, 2010) and also participated in the World Championship in 2011.
 He retired from handball in 2017.
-Currently he is the assistant coach of Telekom Veszprém.
+Currently he is the coach of Dunaújváros women handball club.